Aarononomous/MCR/README.md

 1. graph library

-1.add tolerance for point comparisons
+1. add tolerance for point comparisons

 1. shape adjacency to (labeled) graph - partition of the plane
     * special case where $s$ and $g$ are in the same partition